wp-plugins/gator-cache/readme.txt

 No, GatorCache does not write to your htaccess.
 However, recommended Apache rewrite rules are provided, based on your settings, that you can copy and paste to your htaccess file to enable http caching.

+= How do I delete the entire cache? =

+Click on the "Purge Cache" button on the admin toolbar.
+This brings you to the Debug tab on the GatorCache admin panel, press the "Purge Cache" button to delete your entire cache.

 == Changelog ==

+= 2.0 =
+* Purge Cache button added to the admin toolbar
+* Install in document root directory by default (the cache dir is protected from direct access by .htaccess)
+* Improved administration UI
+* Bug fix, don't cache xml files, eg sitemap.xml
+* Update cache engine to Reo_Classic_CacheLite

 = 1.57 =
 * Adds automatic updating for Tag Archives